chrislattman/blogging-project/docs/terminal-commands/README.md

 - `-X <request>` specifies a custom request
     - This is generally unnecessary for HTTP, but other protocols may necessitate it (see below)

+Aside from HTTP requests, `curl` can be used with other protocols, such as FTP(S).

+- FTPS is different from [SFTP](../ssh#sftp)
+    - FTPS is simply [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) over TLS, much like HTTPS is HTTP over TLS
+    - SFTP is FTP over SSH, which is its own cryptographic protocol

+FTP is largely being phased out, and most web browsers no longer support `ftp://` or `ftps://` URLs.
+If you do need to use it though, it can be invoked in the following ways:

+- `curl --ssl-reqd ftp://<ftp-server>` allows you to view files in a FTPS server
+- `curl --ssl-reqd ftp://<ftp-server>/<file> -o <file>` downloads a file from a FTPS server
+- `curl --ssl-reqd ftp://<ftp-server> -T <file>` uploads a file to a FTPS server
+- For all of these commands, you may need to specify a username and password with `-u <username>:<password>`
+- The reason why `ftps://` isn't used is explained [here](https://everything.curl.dev/ftp/ftps#common-ftps-problems)
+    - It uses port 21 to establish a connection and port 20 for data transfer
+    - Yes this is weird

 You can even send and receive email from the command line using `curl`!

 To send email, use SMTPS, the secure version of [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol):